rust-lang/rfcs/text/0000-partial-turbofish.md

 `_`s inserted by the compiler, the smallest suffix of those `_`s rustc can't infer is used in the error message specified in [guide-level-explanation].

+With respect to default type parameter fallback, the mechanics of a partial turbofish does not directly interact with the fallback.
+The compiler fills in the remaining `, _`s.
+If there are fallbacks defined which can be used given the constraints placed by the call site, then the relevant subset of `_`s will be substituted for the specified default types.
+This inference happens after inserting any necessary `, _`s.

 # Drawbacks
 [drawbacks]: #drawbacks

++ The user will no longer be met with a hard error when new type parameters are introduced.
+While this is mostly seen as an advantage, but some users may want to get such errors.

-+ It *might* slow down type checking by not letting the compiler verify that the amount of type arguments applied at the call site are as many as those as the type parameters at the definition site.
-Currently, such a check can be done prior to full type checking.
++ It *might* slow down type checking to a small degree by having the compiler insert any additional `, _`s.
+The compiler still has to check the length of type arguments passed at the call site against the number of type parameters at the definition site in any case.

 # Rationale and alternatives
 [alternatives]: #alternatives